iip-ecosphere/platform/platform/resources/monitoring.prometheus/README.md

-# IIP-Ecosphere platform: central resource monitoring (Prometheus)
+# oktoflow platform: central resource monitoring (Prometheus)

 Integration of Prometheus as central resource monitoring component.
 Receives Meter and status information via Transport  and exports that information to Prometheus.
 This component ships with Windows/Linux binaries for prometheus that can be started during the platform lifecycle.